Uganda's Drought-Breaking Journey of Historic Proportions

 Uganda allowed two goals in the opening eight minutes, with the first goal being the first of three goals that Ahmed El-Kass scored.
 When the final whistle blew, Uganda had one of its worst losses to date - a 6-0 humiliation at Egypt.
 Nearly four years from this match, this same 6-0 scoreline also occurred for Uganda in a 2000 Africa Cup of Nations qualifier.
 This time, Tunisia would inflict this same score with six separate players scoring a goal.

 Losing games was not limited to road games.
-One of Uganda's earlier chances to reach the tournament occurred during qualifying for the 2004 Africa Cup of Nations.
-Despite only playing a three-team group that included Ghana and Rwanda, Uganda lost 1-0 to Rwanda on Jun.
-7, 2003.
-Jimmy Gatete scored the lone goal that set Rwanda en route to a maiden Africa Cup of Nations at Uganda's expense.
+One of Uganda's earlier chances to qualify occurred during qualifying for the 2004 Africa Cup of Nations.
+Despite only playing a three-team group, Uganda finished second in a group that featured Ghana and Rwanda.The pivotal match was when Uganda lost 1-0 to Rwanda on Jun.
+7, 2003 - Jimmy Gatete scoring the goal that proved critical for Rwanda's first appearance at the Africa Cup of Nations.

 Seeking Help from Europe